Taiwan profile

 1942 - Chinese Kuomintang government renounces all treaties with Japan and demands the return of Taiwan as part of any post-war settlement, which is endorsed by the Allies in the Cairo Declaration the following year.

-1945 - US places Taiwan under Chinese administrative control after Japan surrenders.
+1945 - The Allies place Taiwan under Chinese administrative control after Japan surrenders.

 1947 - Discontent with centralised rule by Kuomintang mainlanders boils over in 228 Incident.
 Chinese authorities imposes martial law, kill large numbers of protesters demanding free elections and clean government, and ban thousands of others from political activity.